dataqubit/llm-grid-world/README.md

 * Further Ideas:

 - Arbitrary complex world with different environments and different possible actions from an agent.
-- Explore one way to move - apply a force vector with a direction $alpha and magnitude $F based on current position, velocity and acceleration of the agent, as well as state of the world.
+- Explore one way to move - apply a force vector with a direction $alpha$ and magnitude $F$ based on current position, velocity and acceleration of the agent, as well as state of the world.